kubernetes/kops/docs/cli/kops_upgrade_cluster.md

 ### Synopsis

 Automates checking for and applying Kubernetes updates.
 This upgrades a cluster to the latest recommended production ready Kubernetes version.
-After this command is run, usekops update cluster andkops rolling-update cluster to finish a cluster upgrade.
+After this command is run, use `kops update cluster` and `kops rolling-update cluster` to finish a cluster upgrade.

 ```
 kops upgrade cluster [CLUSTER] [flags]